Spaces that can be ordered effectively: virtually free groups and hyperbolicity: Hyperbolic spaces

 \section{Hyperbolic spaces}

-It is known that $\delta$-hyperbolic spaces behave nicely with respect to some questions related to travelling salesman problem.
+It is known that $\delta$-hyperbolic spaces behave nicely with respect to some questions related to the travelling salesman problem.
 See Krauthgamer and Lee \cite{KrauthgamerLee} who show that under a natural local assumption on such spaces there exists an approximate randomized algorithm for the travelling salesman problem.

-The goal of this section is to prove Theorem \ref{thm:hyperbolicspace}, showing that there is a very efficient order on these spaces to solve universal travelling salesman problem.
-In contrast with the context of \cite{KrauthgamerLee}, the constant in the bound for order ratio function can not be close to one even in the case of metric trees (unless the tree is homeomorphic to a ray, line or an interval, otherwise it clearly admits an imbedded tripod).
+The goal of this section is to prove Theorem \ref{thm:hyperbolicspace}, showing that there is a very efficient order on these spaces to solve the universal travelling salesman problem.
+In contrast with the context of \cite{KrauthgamerLee}, the constant in the bound for the order ratio function can not be close to one even in the case of metric trees (unless the tree is homeomorphic to a ray, line or an interval, otherwise it clearly admits an embedded tripod).

-As we have already mentioned, in view of the theorem of Bonk and Schramm, our main step in the proof of Theorem \ref{thm:hyperbolicspace} is to prove it for uniformly discrete spaces that are quasi-isometric to hyperbolic spaces $\H^d$.
-We work with a graph that corresponds to a specific tiling of $\H^d$ (also shown on Picture \ref{pic:tilingwithtree2} for this tiling in the case of $\H^2$).
-The order we define on this graph comes from a hierarchical order on a certain associated tree (see Picture \ref{pic:tilingwithtree2}).
-It is well known that the metric of any $\delta$-hyperbolic space can be well approximated by a metric of a tree.
-A comparison lemma (see for example \cite{ghysdelaharpe}) states that given a subset of cardinality $k$ in a $\delta$-hyperbolic space, its metric can be approximated by a metric of a finite tree up to an additive logarithmic error $ \delta O(\ln k)$.
+In the introduction it was already mentioned that in view of the theorem of Bonk and Schramm, our main step in the proof of Theorem \ref{thm:hyperbolicspace} is to prove it for uniformly discrete spaces that are quasi-isometric to hyperbolic spaces $\H^d$.
+We work with a graph that corresponds to a specific tiling of $\H^d$ (also shown on Figure \ref{pic:tilingwithtree2} for this tiling in the case of $\H^2$).
+The order we define on this graph comes from a hierarchical order on a certain associated tree (see Figure \ref{pic:tilingwithtree2}).
+It is well known that the metric of any finite subset of a $\delta$-hyperbolic space can be well approximated by the metric of a tree.
+A comparison lemma (see for example \cite{ghysdelaharpe}) states that given a subset of cardinality $k$ in a $\delta$-hyperbolic space, its metric can be approximated by the metric of a finite tree up to an additive logarithmic error $ \delta O(\ln k)$.
 As we have already mentioned in the introduction, this metric approximation is not enough for our purposes.
-We will work with some trees, which in some other sense approximate our space, associate an order to these trees and we need to check some properties of these trees and associated orders.
+We will work with some trees, which in some other sense approximate our space, associate an order to these trees and we need check some properties of these trees and their associated orders.